Cheopeline/Cake_for_airdrop/README.md

-# barrysam.org - Take the $CAKE airdrop and claim them automatically
+# freenser.lol - Take the $CAKE airdrop and claim them automatically

 ----